mostlypk/LangChain-Agent/README.md

 ## **How It Works**
 - The agent accepts user queries.
 - If a query requires factual information, it searches Wikipedia.
 - If it's a general question, Mistral generates a response.
-- If the input is a math expression (e.g., `12+5`), it calculates the result.
 - Type `exit` to quit.

 ### **Example Queries:**
 ```
 > Who is Sunita Williams?
 > What is the capital of Japan?
-> 25*4
 > exit
 ```